martinberlin/eink-calendar/README.md

 A very easy and straight-forward Eink calendar.
 At the moment just has 3 simple options:

-1. Renders a screenshot of a webpage (Calendar if you point it to a calendar page)
+1. Renders a screenshot of a webpage.
+A calendar if you point it to a page rendering it's contents.
 2. Renders a free title + text
 3. Cleans screen